GeorgeVassilakis/SMPy/paper/paper.md

  - name: Northeastern University, USA
    index: 1
 date: 7 December 2024
-bibliography: paper/paper.bib
+bibliography: paper.bib
 ---

 # Summary

-Understanding the universe's structure, particularly the nature of dark matter, is a central challnge in modern astrophysics.
+Understanding the universe's structure, particularly the nature of dark matter, is a central challenge in modern astrophysics.
 A key approach to this problem is the study of weak gravitational lensing, where light from distant galaxies is bent as it passes though the gravitational field of a massive object, like a galaxy cluster.
-Measuring this slight (weak) beinging of light over thousands of galaxies allows astrophysicists to infer the distribution of matter, including dark matter, through the reconstrution of convergence maps.
-For a comprehensive review of weak gravitational lensing, plese refer to [@Umetsu2020].
+Measuring this slight (weak) bending of light over thousands of galaxies allows astrophysicists to infer the distribution of matter, including dark matter, through the reconstruction of convergence maps.
+For a comprehensive review of weak gravitational lensing, please refer to [@Umetsu2020].

 # Statement of Need